Take this skin quiz to find the best ingredients for your skin and build your skin care routine.

 baking soda may be effective for oily skin, but there are many other factors that may affect whether this ingredient would work on your skin or if there are better ingredients that may work for you.
 Take this skin quiz to find the best ingredients for your skin and build your skincare routine.

-Next: Does Coffee work on acne scars ?
+Next: Does Tea tree oil work on clogged pores ?